nicklafferty/craftycody/content/crafts/diy-how-to-mount-a-beach-cruiser.md

 +++
 {{< youtube id_here_please >}}

+_There are Amazon affiliate links for the products I use at home.
+I make a small commission with your purchase, but there is absolutely no charge to you._

 I get nervous when mounting anything to the wall.
 I always feel like it's going to come crashing down in the middle of the night.
 However, that's literally never happened to me (yet) because I always drill into studs.

 It doesn't matter though because I felt the same when my husband suggested we mount my super-cool, lime green beach cruiser on our living room wall.